 - Prioritize helping other people first.
 The question, “How can I help you?” is so powerful.
 This unselfish question will be a breath of fresh air in the otherwise me-first world.
 And the odds are that this person will return the question to you, which will set the foundation for a trusting and mutually beneficial relationship.

 - Ask others to do favors for you.
 Although it’s counterintuitive, studies show that when someone does a favor for you, they need to justify the action so they improve their perception of you.
 It seems crazy, but it’s true!

 - Actively look for networking opportunities.
 If you’re waiting in line in the dining hall, start a conversation with the person behind you.
 If you’re early to class, get out of your seat and make small talk with the professor.
 By continually looking for opportunities, you will become more confident as your network also quickly multiplies.

 - Introduce people who should know each other.
 Do you ever have two people working on similar projects, or with similar goals, that would be a great fit together?
 Introduce these two people.
 When they hit it off, they will appreciate you and the value you added.

 - Improve your networking knowledge.
 While this blog post is a good start, I recommend that you build a stronger mental understanding of how to network well.
 A legendary book on networking is Dale Carnegie’s How to Win Friends & Influence People.
-Also, my good friend Tam Pham recently wrote the book How To Network, which is a shorter than Carnegie’s book, but contains significant value.

 - Practice the networking concepts you learned.
 You won’t be as skilled or successful in building your professional network as Bill Clinton, and that’s ok.
 Start small and make the goal progress.
 Maybe this week, you write one personal letter to an old employer, friend, classmate, or professor.
 They will surely appreciate it.
 And if you don’t put what you learned into practice, the time spent reading this post (and potentially those two books) is basically useless.